damianolodi/damianolodi/content/authors/damiano/_index.md

 # Interests to show in About widget
 interests:
-- Embedded Development
+- Embedded Systems
-- Data Science and AI
+- Project Management
-- Electronics
+- Entrepreneurship
-- Miniature Painting
+- Carnivorous Plants
 - Tea

 # Education to show in About widget